utdata/icj-project-rig/README.md

 - Create a project folder for all your code.
 - Open Visual Studio Code into that folder and open the integrated Terminal.
 - Run `degit utdata/icj-project-rig`.
-- Initialize your repo, add and commit the files.
+- Initialize your repo with `git init`, add and commit the files.
 - Create your Github repo and connect them.
+Your Github repo and local repo should have the same name.
+The instructions for pushing an existing local repo to your Github repo will appear after you create the repo on Github, but here are the instructions again:
+  - Run `git remote add origin https://github.com/<github-username>/<github-repo-name>` in your local repo
+  - `git branch -M main`
+  - `git push -u origin main`

 Make sure you run `degit` to get all your files _before_ you initialize your repo.